 April and May are the hottest months.
 The monsoon season is unpredictable, but roughly lasts from June to October.

 Since the favourable weather from November to March makes it the best time to visit Thailand, these 5 months are also the busiest.
-Christmas, New Year, and the Chinese New Year (dates vary, based on the Chinese Lunar Calendar), roughly from January 21st to February 20th, is also a very busy time.
+Christmas, New Year, and the Chinese New Year, is also a very busy time.

 Make your bookings at least two months in advance if you plan to travel during this time.
 If you are on a budget, consider visiting during the non-peak season.
-Do bear in mind, however, that some activities such as diving cannot be done all year round.
+Bear in mind that some activities such as diving cannot be done all year round.

 Thai visas are relatively easy to obtain.
 The ‘Visa Exemption Rule’ permits tourists from 55 countries (UK, US and Schengen passport holders included) to enter Thailand for a maximum of 30 days, only for tourism purposes.
 Proof of funds, passports validity exceeding 6 months from date of arrival, and confirmed tickets showing that you are flying out of Thailand (open tickets not accepted) within 30 days of your arrival date are required.